Call us now:

 - Obtain a Letter of Approval issued by the Ministry of Labour (a WP32);

-Certain job positions are reserved for Thai nationals (professions prohibited to foreigners by ministerial decree).
-The position offered must not appear on this list.
-The company must also justify the relevance of recruiting a foreigner in relation to local skills.
+Certain job positions are reserved for Thai nationals (as per ministerial decree).
+The offered position must not be on this list.
+Additionally, the company must justify why hiring a foreigner is necessary in relation to local skill availability.

 If you are an entrepreneur or investor